connor-brooks/Wobbler/README.md

 * Tweak the (unlabeled) parameters until you find a sound you like

 # Controls
-Currently the controls aren't labeled, however, here is a reference:
+Currently the GUI controls aren't labeled, however, here is a reference:

 ![](screenshot.png)